bookofproofs/bookofproofs.github.io/_sources/history/19th-century/lidstone.md

 ![Lidstone.jpg](https://github.com/bookofproofs/bookofproofs.github.io/blob/main/_sources/_assets/images/portraits/Lidstone.jpg?raw=true)

 **George Lidstone** was an actuary who worked for various Edinburgh insurance companies.
 He wrote papers on various numerical and statistical topics.

 ### Mathematical Profile (Excerpt):
-1. Developed a major treatise on the calculus of variations in 1924.
-2. Authored advanced books on the theory of using heat-flow in boundary problems and complex analysis.
-3. Wrote successful textbooks on mathematics which were used in British universities for many decades.
-4. In 1912 he was the first British mathematician to tackle Einstein’s General Theory of Relativity.
-5. Became chairman of the Mathematical Association in 1915.
-6. Was elected to the Royal Society in 1916.
-7. Published papers on calculus, integrals, differential equations, and partial differential equations.
-8. Discovered the Lidstone Integral.
-9. Was a leading authority on mathematical education and school-teaching in the twentieth century.
-10. Pioneered the idea of developing free mathematics teaching software to help students understand concepts.
+* George Lidstone attended Birkbeck School, Clapton.
+* In 1913 Lidstone was appointed as Manager and Actuary of the Scottish Widows' Fund in Edinburgh.
+* The Senatus desires to mark its appreciation of this friendly spirit of co-operation In- including Mr Lidstone's name in the roll of honorary graduates.
+* Lidstone's sight had deteriorated over a number of years and it caused him to give up his Directorships of the Scottish Widows' Fund and of the Royal Bank of Scotland.
+* Lidstone had married Florence Mary Gay and she died in 1942.
+* At Hermiston House, Midlothian on 16 December 1942, Florence Mary Lidstone (formerly Gay), the beloved and devoted wife of George James Lidstone.
+* By now Lidstone was totally blind but he struggled on bravely facing the difficulties alone.
+* All who have had the privilege of visiting Mr Lidstone bear witness to the courage with which he has borne his affliction.
+* Mr William Penman, a Past-President of the Institute, presented the Address in person to Mr Lidstone at his home in Edinburgh.
+* Mr Lidstone has since written the letter reprinted below.
+* He was elected to the Royal Society of Edinburgh on 4 March 1918, his proposers being Sir Edmund T Whittaker, George Macritchie Low, John Horne, Cargill Gilston Knott.
+* Let us give a couple of examples of papers Lidstone wrote.
+* In 1942 Lidstone published Notes on the Poisson frequency distribution.

 Born 11 December 1870, London, England.
 Died 12 May 1952, Edinburgh, Scotland.